scjx123/tp/docs/UserGuide.md

     ____________________________________________________________
    ```

+### `fancy` - Switch the UI to the fancy mode (GUI-like CLI)

+Typing `fancy` switches the UI to the fancy mode (GUI-like CLI interface).<br>
+This command has no effect if the UI is already in fancy mode.<br>
+The fancy mode only shows correctly if your terminal supports ansi escape codes.

+Syntax:

+`fancy`

+Example of usage:

+`fancy`

+Expected outcome:

+the UI switches to fancy mode (GUI-like CLI interface).

 ### `find` - Find an event in the task list

 Typing `find` commands the program to search through the task list and print all tasks with the